anuragmy/company-website-template/README.md

-# company-website-template
+# company website template

 This is an example of company website template developed with HTML ,CSS and Bootstrap 4.

 Major Concepts included :-

-grid system
+grid system,
-carousel
+carousel,
-scroll spy
+ and scroll spy